API Keys

 Deleting a Key

-Click Delete to remove a key.
+Open the actions menu and choose Delete.
 By default, deletion deactivates the key (soft delete).
 You can permanently remove it from the confirmation dialog.

 You'll receive an email notification when a key is deleted.